MCPL unveils new bookmobile

 With the leftover grant funding, the library will be purchasing a carport to park the bookmobile under.

 Smith said having this bookmobile will allow Friends of the Library to hold more fundraisers.
-Friends of the Library is a 501©3 organization that is the fundraising unit of the library.
+Friends of the Library is a 501(c)(3) organization that is the fundraising unit of the library.

 The majority of funds raised from fundraisers go back into the bookmobile.